 Turn off the flash

-Another feature to not use - your flash.
-Obviously if you have a moment you can't lose and it's dark, you're going to want it...but if you're looking to create a beautiful photo you need natural lighting and zero flash.
-Flashes always wash out your image.
+Skip the flash.
+Obviously if you have a moment you can't lose and it's dark, you're going to want it ... but if you're looking to create a beautiful photo you need natural lighting and zero flash.
+Flashes always wash out your image, so follow pro-photography rules and opt to shoot in natural light whenever possible.

 Play around with lenses

 You can actually clip a small, lightweight lens right onto your phone and get effects similar to that of a larger camera's lens.
 Pretty amazing.
-Macro, wide angle, fish eye, etc. You can find pretty affordable lenses on Amazon and you can also find higher quality ones as well.
+They have all kinds — Macro, wide angle, fish eye, etc. You can find pretty affordable lenses on Amazon and you can also find higher quality ones as well.
 We found this post that has some reviews on lenses.

 On this photo (below) I clipped a wide angle lens on my iPhone 6.
 It distorted the horizon, but I was able to get a much larger scope of scenery than if it was just my phone.
-Play around with it.
+Play around with it and see if it's worth investing in.

 Your iPhone's Photos app isn't the best place to edit your photos.
 You're better off using another app.
 Honestly, I don't love Instagram's editor either.
 You know when you see a beautiful Instagram feed and you're really wishing you could take photos like that?
 I would bet you a lot of money that they are not using Instagram filters.

-The secret is that most famous Instagramers shoot their photos, edit them with more advanced editing software, and then upload that finished image as is to Instagram.
+Most famous Instagramers shoot their photos, edit them with more advanced editing software, and then upload that finished image to Instagram.
 There are more and more ways to edit directly from your mobile now though instead of your desktop which is really convenient.
 If you're really invested in beautiful editing, you should first consider using Adobe's Photoshop apps.
 Another great photo editing app you could play around with is VSCO.

 Good luck!
-If you're going on an international trip, using your phone as your camera is a great way to save space.
-If you're looking for more camera options that are good for a trip though, here's some suggestions for the best camera to pack.
+If you're going on an international trip, using your phone as your camera is a great way to save space in that suitcase.